vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-campaigns-howitworks.md

 ![Manage agreements](../images/vipps-recurring-api-howitworks/vipps-recurring-step6.svg)

 ## Great!
-Now you know how the Vipps MobilePay Recurring agreements with campaign process works.
+Now you know how the Recurring agreements with campaign process works.